-There are many different types of mandolin styles out there, but this article will focus on some of the best mandolins for bluegrass music.
+There are many different types of mandolins out there.
+This article will focus on some of the best mandolins specifically for bluegrass music.

-We’ll cover everything you need to know about these instruments including the top six, what they’re used for, and how much they cost.
+We’ll cover everything you need to know about these instruments, including our top six picks, what they’re used for, and how much they cost.

-We will help you make the hard decision and educate on the mandolins that we think will help you find the perfect match!
+We’ll help you out with the always-difficult purchasing decision, and educate on the mandolins that we think will be a perfect match for you!

-Let’s jump right in and dive deep into the details.
+Let’s jump right in and go into the details.